miqueasmd/translator/README.md

 ## ☕ Support Me

-If you find this project helpful, consider supporting me on Ko-fi:
+If you like my work, consider supporting my studies!

 Your contributions will help cover fees and materials for my **Computer Science and Engineering studies  at UoPeople** starting in September 2025.

+Every little bit helps—you can donate from as little as $1.

 <a href="https://ko-fi.com/miqueasmd"><img src="https://ko-fi.com/img/githubbutton_sm.svg" /></a>